Introduction to Flexbox Essentials

 }

 This is an example of perfect centering.
-The height and width values can be changed as you wish.
-The key here is to set the margin to ‘auto’ so that the flex container automatically absorbs any extra space.
+You can change the height and width values as you wish.
+The key here is to set the margin to ‘auto’ so the flex container automatically absorbs any extra space.
 Simple enough!

-Now, let’s move on to adding some more properties: a list with six items of fixed dimensions that can be auto-sizable.
-They have to be evenly distributed to the horizontal axis.
+Now, let’s move on to adding more properties: a list with six items of fixed dimensions that can be auto-sizable.
+You need to distribute them along the horizontal axis evenly.

 .flex-container {